AI

 • Go to Settings → Extensions → Codex → API Key.

-• Paste your key and reload VS Code.
+• Paste your key and reload VSCode.

 Symptom: “Account not supported”